 .\signtool.exe $args

-This works about 80% of the time for me.
-I end up signing 8 files per distribution (several app binaries and the final setup Exe) and quite frequently one of those sign operations (mostly the last one of the larger set up exe) fails with:
+This works about 80% of the time for me in my multiple file signing workflow - yeah that's a pretty high failure rate!
+I end up signing 8 files per distribution (several app binaries and the final setup Exe) and quite frequently one of those signing operations (mostly the last one of the larger set up exe) fails with:

-It's crazy to think that something as simple as a timestamp server could fail, but leave it to Microsoft to screw that up. 💩
+Regardless, whether it's an infra failure or a rate limiting issue, it's crazy to think that something as simple as a timestamp server could fail in a common scenario like this, but leave it to Microsoft to screw that up. 💩

 Use a different TimeStamp Server

-The solution to this is simple: Don't use the Microsoft server and instead switch to a different signing compatible server.
+The solution to this is simple: Don't use the Microsoft server and instead switch to a different signing compatible Timestamp Server that is actually reliable.

-I've been using the DigiCert's server with this Url:
+I've been using DigiCert's server with this Url:

 $timeServer = "http://timestamp.digicert.com"